HOUSTON - Position Title: Intern

 • Students must be majoring in some field having relationship to broadcasting or a station’s operations.

-• Students must be eligible to earn academic course credit or their equivalent (such as Masters Thesis) for the internship.
+• Students must be eligible to earn academic course credit or their equivalent (such as Master’s Thesis) for the internship.
+Proof of course credit must be submitted prior to consideration.

 • Interns are required to work a minimum of 20 hours per week to receive this credit.

-Interested candidates must send a resume with a cover letter stating the department of interest and the days and hours available for work.
-Also required is a letter from the Internship Coordinator or Dean of your college/university stating that academic course credit is being received for the internship participation and the total number of hours required.
+Interested candidates must send a resume with a cover letter stating the department of interest (pick one, news, sports or weather) and the days and hours available for work.
+Also required is a letter from the Internship Coordinator/ Advisor or Dean of your college/university confirming that academic course credit is being received for the internship participation and the total number of hours required.

-Deadlines: Applications will not be accepted after the following dates:
+Deadlines: Applications will not be accepted after the following dates and must be submitted by close of business (5 p.m.
+CST):